openHABian - Hassle-free openHAB Setup

 - openHABian Configuration Tool including updater functionality

-- openHAB Log Viewer (based on frontail (opens new window))
+- Web based openHAB Log Viewer (based on frontail (opens new window))

 - Login information screen, powered by FireMotD (opens new window)

-Additionally the openHABian Configuration Tool
+The included openHABian Configuration Tool

-- Setup Backup for your system
+- Comprehensive backup for your system

-- Easily install and preconfigure Optional Components of your choice
+- Easily install and preconfigure optional components of your choice

-- Raspberry Pi specific:
+- Configure Raspberry Pi specific functions

 - Move the system partition to an external USB stick or drive